 The true history of Tasmania’s famous scallop pies is shrouded in mystery.
 The earliest reference I can find to the traditional pie, containing scallops in a creamy curry sauce, is less than complimentary.
 “I bought two scallop pies for 10d. (tenpence) each and found one little scallop in each, with about half a teaspoon of curry.
 There appears to be about 300 p.c. profit on each pie,” complained BITTEN of Glenorchy.

-In Australia, the scallop pie is more or less unique to Tasmania (with a few notable exceptions: Victoria’s Apollo Bay Bakery apparently does a good one).
+In Australia, the scallop pie is more or less unique to Tasmania, with a few notable exceptions.
+Victoria’s Apollo Bay Bakery apparently does a good one and Banjo’s Bakery Cafe, founded in Tassie in 1984, now offers them in mainland states.
 It’s not clear, though, who first conceived the idea of shrouding the scallops in a creamy white sauce liberally dosed with curry powder and wrapping them in flaky pastry.

 At least one writer has said: “Local lore has it that Tassie’s pie tradition evolved in the early 1800s, when scallops were sold for a shilling a bucket on the Hobart wharves.”
 If this is, indeed, local lore, it’s pure fantasy.
 For a start, the scallop industry didn’t get going in Tasmania until much later in the century.
 And according to a Hobart local, his father was buying a bucket of scallops on the wharf in the 1950s.
 What’s more, an essential ingredient in the pie (as we shall see later) wasn’t invented until the mid-1800s.